Male Fertility Test

-- ICSI treatment (Intracytoplasmic Sperm Injection) is performed in conjunction with an IVF cycle and involves the direct injection of a single sperm into each egg using sophisticated equipment.
+- ICSI treatment (Intracytoplasmic Sperm Injection) is performed in conjunction with an IVF cycle and involves the direct injection of a single sperm into an egg.
 It is usually recommended for couples where male fertility is a problem, especially relating to the number or quality of sperm produced.
 ICSI can also be used in cases where a man has had a vasectomy and sperm are removed surgically from the testes.

 - A Testicular Sperm Aspiration (TESA) is a procedure where sperm is retrieved by a fine needle, which is passed through the skin of the scrotum, into the testes.
 The procedure may be done under a local or a general anaesthetic, depending on the anticipated difficulty in finding areas of reasonable sperm production.

 - A Microepididymal Sperm Aspiration (MESA) or Testicular Biopsy is a procedure where the scrotum is opened to expose the testis and its epididymis.
-The epididymis may then be surgically opened and its fluid aspirated to see if it contains live sperm, or a piece of testicular tissue may be surgically excised and passed to a scientist who dissects the tubules to look for live sperm.
+The epididymis may then be surgically opened and its fluid aspirated to see if it contains live sperm.
+A piece of testicular tissue may be surgically excised and passed to a scientist who dissects the tubules to look for live sperm.